louischavane/test3/README.md

 ## Introduction

-This plugin provides Apache Cordova/Phonegap support for the FIFTagHandler using the native sdks for Android & iOS.
+This plugin is a branch provides Apache Cordova/Phonegap support for the FIFTagHandler using the native sdks for Android & iOS.
 The FIFTagHandler SDK is a wrapper above the Google Tag Manager SDK.
 It enable iOS/Android developers to track their apps using only GTM.
 The FIFTagHandler SDK currently support the following trackers: Google Analytics, Facebook, Localytics, ATInternet, MobileAppTracker and Follow Analtics.

 Android Native SDK v4 (using Google Play Services SDK) iOS Native SDK v3